FREE Activities For Kids in the Autumn School Holidays 2019

 Where: Sydney Olympic Park, 2127

-From hoop rolling to wildlife exploring, Sydney Olympic Park has a host of free games and adventures for kids of all different ages.
-Kids in the Park offers the largest range of school holiday activities in NSW.
-Best of all there are heaps of free AND affordable things to do for $25 or less.
+From shooting hoops to wildlife exploring, Sydney Olympic Park has a host of free games and adventures for kids of all different ages.
+Kids in the Park offers the largest range of school holiday activities in NSW—and the best news is that there are heaps of free AND affordable things to do for $25 or less.

-With a number of FREE activities, including Waterbirds Origami, Riverside Birdlife and ArtXpress Holiday Workshops, you're sure to find an activity that's made for your little one.
+With a number of FREE activities, including space racing, self-guided scavenger hunts and animal egg hunts, you're sure to find an activity that's made for your little one.
 Find the complete activity rundown here.
-Note that while some of the activities and workshops being offered are not free, there are several that are reasonably priced (such as the Kids In The Park Film Festival for $7/child, and Space Racing for $13/child).
+Note that while some of the activities and workshops being offered are not free, there are several that are reasonably priced (such as the Kids In The Park Film Festival for $5/child, and Laser Tag for $19/child).